-Health insurance coverage is a product that helps consumers have peace of mind in knowing that the coverage will minimize their own risk, yet many consumers have anxiety when trying to select a health plan and use the coverage.
-This course is designed to help the professionals, who must counsel consumers, focus on the basic concepts and terminology that consumers need to know.
+Health insurance is a product that helps to minimize the financial impact of a consumer's medical costs by transferring some of the risk to the insurance provider.
+Yet, despite the importance of this product, many consumers still have anxiety when trying to select a health insurance plan and use the coverage.
+This course is designed to help consumers to understand the basic concepts and terminology that they need to know.

-Explains why health insurance coverage is so important and the main sources of health coverage in the United States, including employer sponsored health plans and government programs.
+Explains why health insurance coverage is so important and the main sources of health coverage in the United States, including employer-sponsored group health plans and government programs.

 Describes the goal of managed care and how to differentiate between various plan approaches, including a preferred provider organization (PPO), health maintenance organization (HMO) and point-of-service (POS) plan.
 Also explains how consumer-driven health plans (CDHPs), health reimbursement arrangements (HRAs) and health savings accounts (HSAs) work.

-Outlines other types of carve-out plans including prescription drug plans, dental plans, vision plans, behavioral health plans and alternative health care.
+Outlines other types of ancillary benefits including carved-in and carved-out prescription drug plans, dental plans, vision plans, behavioral health plans and alternative health care.